stagsz/bmad-federated-knowledge/README.md

 # BMAD Federated Knowledge System

 A Git-based federated knowledge system extension for BMAD-METHOD that enables distributed knowledge management across multiple repositories.
+You can read the associated article for this code [here](https://medium.com/@visrow/bmad-method-and-agent-as-code-scaling-federated-knowledge-architecture-d85e5fe682cb)

 ## 🚀 Features